m328pb/hd44780/README.md

 Assumption is to minimaze memory footprint with only basic text display.

-Inspiration come from fact that Adafruit_SSD1306 with Arduino library takes ~2708 bytes
+Inspiration come from fact that Arduino library with typical LCD lib takes ~2708 bytes

 ```bash
 AVR Memory Usage